Available: Requestable

 Frances McDormand

 On television, McDormand produced and starred as the titular protagonist in the HBO miniseries ''Olive Kitteridge'' (2014), which won her the Primetime Emmy Awards for Outstanding Lead Actress in a Limited Series or Movie and Outstanding Limited or Anthology Series.
+She had previously been nominated for Outstanding Supporting Actress in a Limited Series or Television Movie for her work in the Showtime film ''Hidden in America'' (1996).
 On stage, McDormand made her Broadway debut in a revival of ''Awake and Sing!''
 (1984).
 She went on to win the Tony Award for Best Actress in a Play for her role as a troubled single mother in ''Good People'' (2011).
-She was previously nominated for the 1988 revival of ''A Streetcar Named Desire''.
+She was previously nominated for her performance as Stella Kowalski in the 1988 revival of ''A Streetcar Named Desire''.
 Provided by Wikipedia

 Published 2008